 CP 04062 COLLEGE ALGEBRA PLUS (CAP) - College Algebra Plus is a supplemental class required for students concurrently enrolled in College Algebra with Review.
 This course adds two hours of class time each week to incorporate a review of prerequisite content needed for success in College Algebra.
+Offered Fall and Spring semesters.
 Prerequisites: Minimum ACT Math 19-20 or Accuplacer Math 77-86E or Next Gen Math 254-265Q.